sheeny84/holbertonschool-higher_level_programming/SQL_more_queries/README.md

-This folder contains the Holberton SQL Project tasks.
+This folder contains the Holberton SQL More Queries Project tasks.